Dr. Jason S. POLLEY

-Programme Director of Master of Arts in Literary and Comparative Studies (MALCS) and Associate Professor, Department of English Language and Literature
+Programme Director of Master of Arts in Literary and Comparative Studies (MALCS); Associate Professor, Department of English Language and Literature

 BA English/ Religious Studies (Lethbridge); PhD English (McGill)